 Impact of Absence Without Approved Leave/Time Off (AWOL) on Annual Time Accrual

 An employee who is “absent without approved leave” (time off), frequently referred to as AWOL, will not accrue annual time for the month in which the AWOL occurs.
 As importantly, the employee is not paid for the day(s) for which s/he was AWOL.
 Three absences without approved leave (AWOL) can result in disciplinary action up to and including termination.

 Prorating Annual Time

-You are not eligible to use annual time during your Introductory Employment Period however if you successfully complete your introductory period, you will be credited with the annual time that would have accrued during this period.
-If you leave the university for any reason during your introductory period, you will not be paid for any annual time.
-If you are hired on or after March 1 and successfully complete your introductory period, you may be granted a one-time exception to permit carryover of annual time to the next fiscal year.
+You are not eligible to use annual time during your first 90 calendar days of employment.
+However, at the end of your first 90 calendar days, you will be credited with the annual time that would have accrued during this period.
+If you leave the university for any reason during your first 90 calendar days, you will not be paid for any annual time.
+If you are hired on or after March 1 and successfully complete your first 90 calendar days of employment, you may be granted a one-time exception to permit carryover of annual time to the next fiscal year.

 Borrowing Annual Time

 Employees who borrow annual time before they have accrued it and then conclude their employment with the university will have an amount equal to the borrowed time deducted from their final paycheck.

 GW regular staff employees (whether full-time or part-time) accrue paid sick time.